sjednac/sbt-ecr/README.md

     // Authenticate and publish a local Docker image before pushing to ECR push in ecr <<= (push in ecr) dependsOn (publishLocal in Docker, login in ecr)

+## Tagging

-It is possible to provide arbitrary additional tags for an image pushed to amazon ECR, for example to set "latest" tag to the image
+By default, the produced image will be tagged as "latest".
+It is possible to provide arbitrary additional tags, for example to add the version tag to the image:

+    repositoryTags in ecr ++= Seq(version.value)

+If you don't want latest tag on your image you could override the ```repositoryTags``` value completely:

-    additionalTags   in ecr := Seq("latest")
+    repositoryTags in ecr := Seq(version.value)